 Once you have gathered and organised enough material you can begin to turn it into written prose.
 To write effectively requires sustained concentration over long periods of time.
 Even with the incremental authoring possibilities that word processing offers, writing is best done in long uninterrupted sessions.
 Whatever you chose to do, the text must be consistent!

-There are rules you can follow which may make the task easier and which will certainly improve the quality of your writing.
+There are some rules you can follow which may make the task easier and which will certainly improve the quality of your writing.
 Our advice is to:

 - Keep your potential readership in mind (your supervisor and the external examiners and probably, students of the next generation);

-- Use sections and subsections to suggest some kind of hierarchical relationship between the various parts of the research paper.
+- Use numbered sections and subsections to suggest the hierarchical relationship between the various parts of the research paper.
 Do not exaggerate and keep with a balanced segmentation of the text of each chapter/section into subsections and/or paragraphs.
 Each chapter/section should begin on a new page with a few sentences that tell the reader what he/she will find in the section.
 This has the effect of “softening up” the reader so that when they move on to the body of the section they feel confident about the direction in which you are taking them.
 They are reassured at regular intervals when they encounter ideas which you have told them to expect.